iqfx/docker-WM/additional configs/readme.md

-# YAML files in this folder
+# YAML files in definitions folder

-YAML files in this folder are normally located in /opt/librenms/includes/definitions.
+YAML files under the definitions folder are normally located in /opt/librenms/includes/definitions.

 # YAML files under the discovery folder